atorshizi/Personal_Projects/README.md

-A brief description of each of the 3 projects can be found below as well as links to the code and screenshots.\
+A description of each of the projects can be found below as well as links to the code and screenshots.\
 Link to each project's section on this page: [OCR](#ocr), [Regression](#regression), [Score Calculator](#score-calculator), [TicTacToe](#tictactoe)

 # OCR: